-As you slowly regain consciousness on the ambulance stretcher, you come to realize the extent of your injuries.
-You can't feel your legs, for starters, as the paramedics set a couple of broken ribs, bandage your wounds, and check for signs of concussion.
+As you slowly regain consciousness on the ambulance stretcher, you begin to realize the extent of your injuries.
+You can't feel your legs, for starters, and the paramedics tend to your wounds and check for signs of a concussion.
 After you reach the hospital, you're told that you were broadsided by a drunk driver.

 Hit by a Drunk Driver?
 Don't Settle Right Away

 Regardless of the circumstances of your drunk driving accident, make sure you fully assess your injuries and property damage before settling.
 The at-fault driver's insurance company may try to: